Account

 15. Memberships and subscriptions

-If you pay membership fees to a professional organization related to your business, such as a trade association, chamber of commerce, business league, or professional organization, you can likely deduct the amount paid in dues.
-However, you cannot deduct membership costs for country clubs or similar organizations where the purpose is to provide access to entertainment or recreation.
+If you pay membership fees to a professional organization related to your business—such as a trade association, chamber of commerce, business league, or professional group—you can likely deduct the amount paid in dues.
+However, you cannot deduct membership costs for country clubs or similar organizations where the purpose is entertainment or recreation.

-You can generally also deduct the cost of subscriptions to industry or trade-related publications.
+You can also generally deduct the cost of subscriptions to industry or trade-related publications, and even your Rocket Legal+ membership.

 16. Continuing education

 Certain expenses paid to further your education or improve your skills related to your current business may be deductible on your federal tax return.
-Qualified expenses typically include tuition, fees, books, supplies, the cost of transportation to and from your classes, and related expenses.
+Qualified expenses typically include tuition, fees, books, supplies, transportation to and from your classes, and related costs.
 Note that this deduction is limited to expenses related to your present work.

 While taking classes to learn a new skill or to qualify for a different type of work may help you financially in the future, you cannot deduct those educational expenses as a business expense on your tax return.